orchestracities/ngsi-timeseries-api/docs/manuals/user/using.md

 As specified in the [NGSI-LD](https://github.com/smart-data-models/data-models/blob/master/ngsi-ld_howto.md#steps-to-migrate-to-json-ld).
-As by [ETSI Specification](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.04.01_60/gs_cim009v010401p.pdf) This value is returned by NGSI-LD brokers only when `options=sysAttr`:
+As by [ETSI Specification](https://www.etsi.org/deliver/etsi_gs/CIM/001_099/009/01.04.01_60/gs_cim009v010401p.pdf) this attribute is returned by NGSI-LD brokers only when `options=sysAttr`:

     > For HTTP GET operations performed over the resources `/entities/`,
     > `/subscriptions/`, `/csourceRegistrations/`,